-A good strategy is to move towards superior levels of customer service and personalization.
-A customer-centric approach used to be very difficult to sustain because it required a lot of staff that you had to recruit, train and pay for services of variable quality levels.
-Artificial intelligence has been massively adopted by hospitality brands as the key to this challenge.
+A good strategy is to provide much better customer service and personalization.
+A customer-centric approach used to be very difficult to sustain.
+It requires you to recruit a lot of staff, train them, and pay for services of variable quality levels.
+Hospitality brands have adopted artificial intelligence as the key to this challenge.

-Let’s see how big brands are currently leveraging technology to deliver great experiences to their customers and what independent hotels should think about to avoid commoditization.
+Let’s see how big brands leverage technology.
+Also, what independent hotels should think about to avoid commoditization.

 How can brands scale customer service?

-Chatbots have become the essential element of any scalable customer service.
-Chatbots are robots that are able to understand and answer customers instantly.
-They can perform basic tasks such as booking a room, answering FAQs, recommending places around the hotel etc. This way, they filter about 80% of all customer requests and pass the remaining 20% to a member of the staff.
+It is now becoming common for AI and hospitality to work together.
+Chatbots have become an essential element of any scalable customer service.
+Chatbots are robots that are able to understand and answer customer queries instantly.
+They can perform basic tasks such as booking a room, answering FAQs, recommending places around the hotel and so on.
+This way, they filter about 80% of all customer requests and pass the remaining 20% to a staff member.

-Marriott understood very early that customers are lazy and the easier you make travel for them the more likely they are to be hooked and become loyal customers.
+Marriott understood early on that customers are lazy.
+The easier you make travel for them, the more likely they are to be hooked and become loyal customers.

 - ChatBotlr was first deployed in their Aloft properties.
-It started as a simple SMS bot that allowed customers to request extra towels and other basic services, and expanded little by little.
-According to Marriott, about ⅔ of customers interact with the bot during their stay.
+It started as a simple SMS bot that allowed customers to request extra towels and other basic services.
+Then, they gradually expanded services.
+According to Marriott, about two-thirds of customers interact with the bot during their stay.

-- Chatbots proved so efficient that Marriott Rewards bot was created to help reward customers book rooms, manage their booking and get travel tips related to their next travel.
+- Chatbots proved so efficient that the Marriott Rewards bot was created.
+This bot helps reward customers book rooms, manage their booking and get travel tips for their next travel.

 Marriott Rewards video: https://youtu.be/bkFHECiL83Q

-Many other hotel brands are joining Marriott, such as Edwardian Hotels by Radisson that launched Edward.
+Many other hotel brands are following the Marriott lead, such as Edwardian Hotels by Radisson, which launched Edward.

 Edward video: https://youtu.be/G8wPldZR78w

-IHG is pushing the hotel experience to a whole new level with Indigo Hotel’s chatbots that behave like virtual local hosts that guide the customer to discover exotic places.
+IHG is pushing the hotel experience to a whole new level with Indigo Hotel’s chatbots.
+These chatbots behave like virtual local hosts that guide the customer to discover exotic places.